taryneliana/taryneliana.github.io/index.md

 ## About

-My name is Taryn Barnett and I am a master's student at University of Miami in the Environment, Culture, and Media program.
+My name is Taryn Eliana Barnett and I am a master's student at University of Miami in the Environment, Culture, and Media program.
 My background is in anthropology and art history.
 I currently work at ZooMiami on the Elephant Team in Animal Science as an Animal Care Aide.
 I am the co-founder of BlackOUT Art with Antonio Permuy.

 ## Contact information
 Email: [taryneliana@gmail.com](mailto:taryneliana@gmail.com)